-- 1. a change in general political, legislative, economic or financial market conditions or securities, credit, financial or other capital markets or currency conditions; - 2. the commencement, continuation or escalation of actions or war, armed hostilities, sabotage, acts of terrorism or other man-made disaster; - 3. changes, circumstances or events generally affecting the property and casualty insurance and reinsurance industry in the geographic areas and product markets in which such party or its subsidiaries conduct business; - 4. any change in any applicable law; - 5. any change in U.S. GAAP or applicable statutory accounting principles following the date of the merger agreement;
+- 1. a change in general political, legislative, economic or financial market conditions or securities, credit, financial or other capital markets or currency conditions; - 2. the commencement, continuation or escalation of actions or war, armed hostilities, sabotage, acts of terrorism or other man-made disaster; - changes, circumstances or events generally affecting the property and casualty insurance and reinsurance industry in the geographic areas and product markets in which such party or its subsidiaries conduct business; - 4. any change in any applicable law;

-- 6. liabilities under policies of insurance written or assumed reinsurance contracts from any terrorist act, earthquake, hurricane, tsunami, tornado, windstorm, epidemic or other natural or man-made disaster; - 7. the public announcement of the execution of the merger agreement or the consummation of the merger, including the impact thereof on relationships, contractual or otherwise, with customers, cedents, reinsureds, retrocessionaires, reinsurance brokers or intermediaries, suppliers, vendors, lenders, venture partners or employees; - 8. any decline, in and of itself, in the market price, or change in trading volume, of the PartnerRe common shares, as applicable; - 9. the failure, in and of itself, to meet any revenue, earnings or other projections, forecasts or predictions for any period ending following August 2, 2015; - 10. any action taken at the written request of the other party; or - 11. any change or announcement of a potential change in a party s or any of its subsidiaries creditor claims paying rating or the rating of any of its or its subsidiaries businesses or securities, except: (i) in the case of the foregoing clauses (1) through (5) to the extent those events, circumstances, changes or effects have a disproportionate effect on such party and its subsidiaries compared to other companies of similar size operating in the industries and geographic regions in which such party and its subsidiaries operate; and (ii) the exceptions described in the foregoing clauses (8) and (9) shall not prevent or otherwise affect a determination that any underlying changes, state of facts, circumstances, events or effects have resulted in, or contributed to, a material adverse effect.
+- 5. any change in U.S. GAAP or applicable statutory accounting principles following the date of the merger agreement; - 6. liabilities under policies of insurance written or assumed reinsurance contracts from any terrorist act, earthquake, hurricane, tsunami, tornado, windstorm, epidemic or other natural or man-made disaster; - 7. the public announcement of the execution of the merger agreement or the consummation of the merger, including the impact thereof on relationships, contractual or otherwise, with customers, cedents, reinsureds, retrocessionaires, reinsurance brokers or intermediaries, suppliers, vendors, lenders, venture partners or employees; - 8. any decline, in and of itself, in the market price, or change in trading volume, of the PartnerRe common shares, as applicable; - 9. the failure, in and of itself, to meet any revenue, earnings or other projections, forecasts or predictions for any period ending following August 2, 2015; - 10. any action taken at the written request of the other party; or except: (i) in the case of the foregoing clauses (1) through (5) to the extent those events, circumstances, changes or effects have a disproportionate effect on such party and its subsidiaries compared to other companies of similar size operating in the industries and geographic regions in which such party and its subsidiaries operate; and (ii) the exceptions described in the foregoing clauses (8) and (9) shall not prevent or otherwise affect a determination that any underlying changes, state of facts, circumstances, events or effects have resulted in, or contributed to, a material adverse effect.